karizabal/recipes-and-ratings/README.md

-# Analyzing Diet and Health Trends Through Recipes and Ratings
+# Exploring the Effect of Diet Health on Recipe Ratings